microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 Welcome!
 This activity will teach how to use the micro:bit to chart the strength of the acceleration.
 Let's get started!

-1. Prepare Tape: Measure and cut approximately 10mm of tape.
+Step 1.
+Prepare Tape: Measure and cut approximately 10mm of tape.
 The tape will be fastened to a micro USB cable.

 ![](/static/mb/lessons/seismograph0.png)

-2. Fasten Tape: Fasten tape to the micro USB cable and to the plate.
+Step 2.
+Fasten Tape: Fasten tape to the micro USB cable and to the plate.
 Attach the micro:bit to the micro:bit USB.

 ![](/static/mb/lessons/seismograph0.png)